rogalag/eden/README.md

     python setup_external_libs.py

+At this moment, Eden is unstable and scarcely documented.
+Development is underway.
 The code is currently provided as-is.
 In the future, it should be turned into a [python package](https://pypi.org/).

 ### Examples

 A set of work-in-progress examples are found inside the `examples` directory, packaged as Jupyter notebooks.
-In the future, it may make sense to divide these into "templates" (minimal examples that demonstrate how to use core features)
+In the future, it may make sense to divide these into "templates" (minimal examples that demonstrate how to use core features).
+Examples will be receiving more comments and documentation as well.